shenkqtx/SAR-Colorization-Benchmarking-Protocol/README.md

 ### SEN12MS_CR_SARColorData
 * there are 4 train samples and 4 test samples.
-* the whole train dataset can be downloaded by the following Baidu Netdisk link: https://pan.baidu.com/s/1xHSDNXoQzo5xewMsjQCBrA?pwd=2h7y, password：2h7y
+* the whole train dataset can be downloaded by the following Baidu Netdisk link: https://pan.baidu.com/s/1xHSDNXoQzo5xewMsjQCBrA?pwd=2h7y, password：2h7y.
+You can also use the link: https://terabox.com/s/1J2mTvAROV9SSzilUkwsgeg
 * it is noted that the sar_train and opt_train are divided into several parts because of some restrictions, so the users can merge them after decompression.
 Additionally, sar_train_20, opt_train_20, and gt_train_20 are the trainset for LR4ColSAR and NL4ColSAR.

 ## Citation
 If you find this code helpful, please kindly cite our paper.
 @article{SHEN2024698,
 title = {A benchmarking protocol for SAR colorization: From regression to deep learning approaches},
 journal = {Neural Networks},